Now, it's your chance to win $1,000 in prizes!

 - All applicants will receive feedback and advice on developing their idea

-- Finalists will be notified by April 4.
+- Finalists will be notified of advancement by November 20th

 - Coaching and assistance available for finalists

-- On April 9 give your 90-second pitch in front of panel of judges
+- Give your 90-second pitch in front of panel of judges on November 29th

 - $1,000 Grand Prize

 - Winners will also be provided access to advisory services through the Holmes Center's Business Hatchery to support them in their launch of their business idea.
 Past Biz Pitch contestants have received pro bono legal services, advice from Entreprenuers-in-Residence and grants from the Seed Capital Fund.